 The Weston Career Center is committed to support all students – including underrepresented minorities, veterans, women, LGBTQ and individuals with disabilities – in attaining their career aspirations.

-Olin has chapters of the National Black MBA Association (NBMBAA), the National Society of Hispanic MBAs (NSHMBA) and MBA Women International (MBAWI).
+Olin has chapters of the National Black MBA Association (NBMBAA), the National Society of Hispanic MBAs (NSHMBA) and National Association of Women MBAs (NAWMBA).
 These organizations encourage the development and advancement of diversity candidates in business.
 Members support one another’s academic and career development.

 Olin is a member of the Forté Foundation, a consortium of major corporations and top business schools that has become a powerful change agent in educating and directing talented women toward leadership roles in business.